OpenTTD/OpenTTD/readme.txt

 BeOS:
   Use "make".

-FreeBSD
+FreeBSD:
   Use "gmake".

-MorphOS
+MorphOS:
   Use "make".
 Note that you need the MorphOS SDK and the powersdl.library SDK.

+OS/2:
+  Open Watcom C/C++ 1.3 or later is required to build the OS/2 version.
+See the docs/Readme_OS2.txt file for more information.

 8.0) Translating:
 ---- -------------------
 See http://www.openttd.org/translating.php for up-to-date information.

-The use of the online Translator service, located at http://translator.openttd.org is highly encouraged.
-For a username password combo you should contact the development team, either by mail, irc or the forums.
-The system is straight-forward to use, if you have any troubles, read the online help located there.
+The use of the online Translator service, located at http://translator.openttd.org/, is highly encouraged.
+For a username/password combo you should contact the development team, either by mail, IRC or the forums.
+The system is straightforward to use, and if you have any problems, read the online help located there.

 If for some reason the website is down for a longer period of time, the information below might be of help.